edgedb/easy-edgedb/README.md

 We wrote `multi` in front of `link` because one `Person` should be able to link to more than one `City`.
 The opposite of `multi` is `single`, which only allows one object to link to it.
 But `single` is the default, so if you just write `link` then EdgeDB will treat it as `single`.

 Now when we insert Jonathan Harker, he will be connected to the type `City`.
-Since `places_visited` is not `required`, we can still just enter this to create him now:
+Don't forget that `places_visited` is not `required`, so we can still insert with just his name to create him:

 ```
 INSERT Person {